Habits of an agile servant leader – Habit 4 (part 1): Humility

 In this article, we have walk you through the meaning of humility from various perspectives, how a humble agile servant-leader behave that will allow her/him to garner success in agile work environment, some examples of humility in practice, as well as the disadvantages of arrogance and charisma as opposed to humility.
 We hope that the article has given you a more insightful understanding of humility in agile servant leadership and inspire you to embody your understanding about this quality to make your workplace a better place!

-Up next, we’re discovering Respect, the other important quality of Habit 4.
-Please stay tuned! 🙂
+Up next, we’re discovering Respect, the other important quality of Habit 4! 🙂

 Recognizing the importance of humility in agile workplace, Axon Active puts a lot of emphasis on an Agile culture built on humility among both management and staff members.
 In fact, our humility-based culture as an Agile software development company in Vietnam is constructed based on the openness to mistakes and openness to learning from constructive feedback from others.
 This in turn creates a trustful work environment that lays the groundwork for Axon Active‘s long-term development and long-term partnerships with employees and clients.